sutimurturkan/sutimurturkan/README.md

 <h1 align="center">Hi, I'm Su</h1>

-I'm a senior CS undergrad at GT, focusing on Intelligence and Theory.
+I'm a recent graduate from Georgia Tech, focusing on Intelligence and Theory.

 <!--